NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 };
 ```

-Each category defines a function that imports a module containing your hook handlers.
+Each category defines a function that imports a module containing your Hook Handlers.
 Hardhat calls this function the first time it needs to run any hook in that category, which avoids loading the module until it's actually needed.

 If you have multiple instances of the Hardhat Runtime Environment, each instance will call the function once.

 Having hook handlers in separate files also makes Hardhat more robust, as an error in one part of a plugin won't affect unrelated parts of the system.
 For example, if `./hooks/config.js` throws an error due to a missing dependency, Hardhat can still compile your project and perform other operations that don't require network functionality.